Project Pulse NL 2016 Executive Team

 President: Julia Thorp

-Julia Thorp is currently finishing her final year of high school at St. Bonaventure's College.
-Julia enjoys exercising in the form of swimming, yoga, and running, and volunteering for organizations such as Global Oncology.
+Julia Thorp is currently finishing her final year of high school, and enjoys exercising, volunteering, and reading in her spare time.
 In 2014, she attended Shad Valley at the University of Calgary, and was a member of the team selected to take their project to the Shad Cup where they placed 2nd overall.
-It was at Shad Valley that she met the organizational president of Project Pulse and became interested in the conference.
-She moved to St. John's from Corner Brook to train on the Canada Winter Games team for synchronized swimming, gaining the opportunity to participate in the competition the following year, as well as the ability to help host the first Project Pulse NL conference.
-As the co-founder of Project Pulse NL, Julia is eager to bring the students of Newfoundland a second Project Pulse conference.
+It was at Shad Valley that Julia met the organizational president of Project Pulse and became interested in the conference.
+At the age of 16, she relocated to St. John's to train on the CWG synchronized swimming team, simultaneously gaining the opportunity to host the first Project Pulse NL conference at Memorial University.
+As the co-founder and president of Project Pulse NL, Julia is eager to bring the students of Newfoundland a third Project Pulse conference.
 She is a firm believer in opportunity over geography, and it is her goal to include Labrador in the conference when it is logistically possible.